hoprnet/hoprnet/.processes/development.md

 ### Branches

-- `master`: In our case, `master` is a **prerelease** branch - tests _must_ pass, and code _should_ be stable, but its _acceptable_ to have issues.
+- `master`: In our case, `master` is a **prerelease** branch - tests _must_ pass, and code _should_ be stable, but it is _acceptable_ to have issues.

 - `release/**`: On every [Milestone](https://github.com/hoprnet/hoprnet/milestones)
   marked with a **PUBLIC RELEASE**, we cut a `release/**` branch, using an internal name to identify the release.
 Official milestones use a specific name with the codename of a mountain in Switzerland.
   See [Release Processes](./release.md).

+- `<username>/feature-branch`: Work on epics _must_ be done within a feature branch and the name of the feature branch _must_ be prefixed by the team member's Github username (or an abbreviation) who got assigned to the epic.